 Accommodation: Tiger Tops Elephant Camp

-Day 5: Last morning in the Chitwan, then fly back to Kathmandu
+Day 7: Last morning in Chitwan, then fly back to Kathmandu

 This morning, you may have a chance to fit in one last jungle or village activity before your transfer to Bharatpur airport for your flight back to Kathmandu.
 The flight takes just 20 minutes, and there's also the option to drive overland, which takes 5-6 hours, depending on road conditions.
 The drive takes longer, but it is scenic, and it is interesting to see the landscape progress from flat plains to high hills and terraced farmland.